pjaos/retirement_finances/README.md

 # Using the software

 ## Overview
 The software stores details of all your savings accounts and pensions.
-This information is only stored locally on your PC and all the files in which this information is stored is encrypted.
+This information is only stored locally on your PC and all the files in which this information is stored are encrypted.

 The capabilities are listed below.